MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-nodejs.md

 ## Compose rich messages

-Microsoft Teams platform allows the users to compose rich messages into their conversations using a feature called **Messaging Extensions**.
-Messaging extensions are typically used when you have to provide some smart content to be inserted into the conversations, typically triggered by a search like action.
-For example, you can use messaging extensions to insert a specific work item with its summary details such as title, assigned to, due dates, and links to access it directly on your planning application while starting a conversation about it.
-Messaging extensions are built over bots through special API and commands.
+The Microsoft Teams developer platform allows the users to compose custom rich messages in their conversations using a feature called **Messaging Extensions**.
+Messaging extensions are used when you want to insert smart content in the conversations, typically triggered by a search like action.
+For example you can use messaging extensions to insert a specific work item with its summary details such as title, assigned to, due dates, and links to access it directly on your planning application while starting a conversation about it.
+Messaging extensions are built over bots through special APIs and commands.
 Once you have a bot in the app, it is very easy to extend the bot to also handle **messaging extensions**.

 ### Update the app manifest and reload the app in teams again

-Our sample comes with a built in messaging extension.
-To enable the messaging extension, we need to update our `manifest` file with the Bot ID in the messaging extensions section of our manifest.
-See below and update the `"botId"` property in the `manifest` file:
+The hello-world sample comes with a built in messaging extension.
+To enable the messaging extension, we need to update our `manifest` file with the Bot ID in the messaging extensions section of the manifest.
+To enable this functionality, update the `"botId"` property in the `manifest` file:

 [!code-json[Manifest file](~/../_msteams-samples-hello-world-nodejs/src/manifest.json#L50-L67)]

 > [!NOTE]
 > Note that our manifest file refers to messaging extensions as `composeExtensions`.
+This is for backwards compatibility.

 After updating the manifest, you should rebuild the app using `gulp` and rerun the app using `npm` as described above.
 When you rebuild your app, you will get an updated app file `helloworldapp.zip` in the `manifest` directory.
-Reload the app using this new zip file into Microsoft Teams platform.
+Reload the app using this new zip file in Microsoft Teams.

 ### Test your messaging extension

 To test your messaging extension, you can click on the three dots below the input box in your conversation view.
 A menu will pop up with the **'Hello World'** app in it.
 When you click it, you will see a bunch of random texts showing up.
-You can choose any one of them to be inserted into your conversation.
+You can choose any one of them and it will be inserted it into your conversation.

 <img width="530px" title="Messaging extension menu" src="~/assets/images/samples-hello-world-messaging-extensions-menu.png" />